sewelltatwit/Trivia-Game/README.md

 by a user who will submit an answer, which will then be interpreted by the server.
 Once the test is complete a score will be returned, and perhaps the questions that were incorrect with the expected answers.
+Eventually, connecting at least 2 players and allowing us to see who gets the higher score will be the final objective.
+Stress Goal: We will try to create a GUI if time permits.

 **Plan**
 - 11/10/18 - A working connection will be established between two (possibly more) end users that can transmit messages.
-- 11/20/18 - A game that works in a controlled setting
+- 11/20/18 - A game that works in a controlled setting (no connection)
-- 11/25/18 - We hope to have a finished “trivia server” that will handle messages sent to and from end users and eventually record them.
+- 11/25/18 - We hope to have a finished “trivia server” that will handle messages sent to and from end users and record them.
-- 12/1/19 - A reliable connection and bugless game
+- 12/1/19 - A reliable connection between 2 players and displaying winner.

+**Demo Flow**
+Server developed by Sean will send question  - to - Client developed by Tyla - displayed on - A GUI made by Nick

 **Team members**

 Nick Moyer
+Sean Cox
 Tyla Sewell
-Sean Cox

 # Comments
 1. Give more details on the deliverables.
 Think about what you are going to demo in the final presentation and compile a list of features that will be delivered.
 What does it mean by a fully functioning trivia game?